Understanding Music Royalties – Composition, Publishing, and Mechanical Royalties

 This is the master side.

 That distinction matters because different revenue streams pay different people.
-Working on a song does not necessarily mean a collaborator participates in both publishing and master depending on their contribution particularly if they are not necessarily involved in the actual songwriting process contributing melodies or composition.
-However, in a lot of small indie projects, these lines get kind of blurry as to a degree, everyone may end up working on everything.
-This is the part to be negotiated and make sure everyone is comfortable with the credit and role(s) attributed to them on the project.
+Working on a song does not necessarily mean a collaborator participates in both publishing and master depending on their contribution.
+The differentiator is whether or not they are involved in the actual songwriting process contributing melodies or composition to the work.

 A producer can be: